Apple Watch won’t pair because iPhone is out of date?

 1. Plug it in to charge and connect to WiFi.

-2. Then go to Settings, select General, and tap Software Update. setting for updating software iOS on iPhone
+2. Then go to Settings, select General, and tap Software Update. software update iPhone

 3. Tap Download and Install.